-All students whose status is withdrawn (voluntary, academic, administrative, or disciplinary) or medical leave MUST submit a complete readmission application to the Center for Academic Support and Advising if they wish to be considered for re-enrollment at Hampshire College.
-Students whose status is withdrawn or who are on medical leave from the College are not guaranteed readmission.
+All students whose status is withdrawn (voluntary, academic, administrative, or disciplinary) or medical leave must submit a complete readmission application to the Center for Academic Support and Advising if they wish to be considered for re-enrollment at Hampshire College.

 Spring Entrance: November 1